For a long time, I had a weird longing for the past where technology wasn't playing such an important role in our lives.

 But only until recently, I came to the understanding that even by removing technology and going 50-100 years back, to that romantic life in my mind where there are no phones, computers and internet.
 It still won't solve our issues and we would still remain as miserable as humans.

 The solution to our misery lays somewhere deeper, beyond our external triggers and it's been there all this time under our nose.
 Some might even say it's obvious!

 It's the attention that actually matters.
-We might not have phones, but paying attention to our "bad" thoughts and engaging with them, is as bad as choosing to scroll our phone for 1 hour.
+Even if we don't have phones, paying attention to our "negative" thoughts and being stuck in them, is as bad as choosing to scroll our phone for 1 hour.

 While, I would agree that social media in particular, makes it easier to fool us into using our attention wrongly, in the end, is not the phone or social media that is responsible for our actions, it's the attention and what do we decide to do with it.

 On the contrary, lately I have been feeling quite grateful for technology and for all the opportunities it made possible.
 For example, us connecting through thousands of kilometers across the world and me being able to share thoughts with millions of people.

 💬 Let me know what are your thoughts on this!